spiffe/helm-charts-hardened/charts/spire/README.md

 We only support upgrading one major/minor version at a time.
 Version skipping isn't supported.
 Please see <https://spiffe.io/docs/latest/spire-helm-charts-hardened-about/upgrading/> for details.

+### 0.30.X

+- The OIDC discovery issuer is now set automatically.
+We do not anticipate any negative impact; however, please verify your OIDC provider's integration with other services during your upgrade testing.

 ### 0.26.X

 - The notifier.k8sBundle plugin has been deprecated in favor of bundlePublisher.k8sConfigMap.
 The only features it does not provide are the settings `apiServiceLabel` and `webhookLabel`.
 If you are using either of these two features, set the chart to use the notifier.k8sBundle plugin again, and let us know.
 We don't think anyone is using these features.